 Update: It’s all still true as of March 2019!

 We lived along the beautiful southern coast of Spain from August 2012, with a trip to Asia in the mix too.
-In Spain, we live in a small town named Almuñécar and we used this as our home base to explore more of Europe as well.
+In Spain, we live in a small town named Almuñécar and we use this as our home base to explore more of Europe as well.
 We kept track of every expenditure along the way the first couple of year and have shared our cost of living in Spain with you.
-This page is a compilation of our expenses in Spain and how much it really cost for our family of 4 to live in Spain.
+This page is a compilation of our expenses in Spain and how much it really costs for our family of 4 to live in Spain.
 We have more recent updates included too.

 If you want to move to Spain from the US or any other country, you have come to the right place!
-Welcome to Wagoners Abroad and all of our knowledge about getting a non lucrative visa Spain, as well as living in Spain for more than 6 years!
-It can all be overwhelming planning a move and you will get years of experience within this page.
+Welcome to Wagoners Abroad Spain Travel Blog.
+We have plenty of knowledge about getting a non lucrative visa Spain, as well as living in Spain for more than 6 years!
+It can all be overwhelming planning a move to Spain and you will get years of experience from this page and our blog.